JJSouL02/Global_BankV01/README.md

 # Tic-Tac-Toe Game with Banking Integration

-This project combines a tic-tac-toe game with basic banking functionalities.
+This project combines a tic-tac-toe with two players game with basic banking functionalities.
 You can play tic-tac-toe while managing a bank account.

 ## Project Contents